Compelling, credible, recent, direct impact data

 Impact achieved

 3 evaluations demonstrated moderate improvements in psychosocial well-being, social support, and attitudes toward rites of passage.
 For instance, safe space participants in one study exhibited greater odds of believing in delaying marriage and child-rearing until after the age of 18 (adjusted odds ratio [aORs] of 1.88 and 2.04, respectively).
+Girls who participated reported one additional year for the highest grade of school a participant believes should be completed versus those who did not participate.
+Among those married or living with someone as if married, girls in the treatment arm were 43% less likely to be married at the end of the programme compared to those in the control arm.

 Country of study